Danske Bank raises profit outlook

-OSLO, April 13 (Reuters) - Danske Bank DANSKE.CO said on Thursday it had raised its profit outlook for 2023 thanks to rising interest rates and high trading income.
+COPENHAGEN, April 13 (Reuters) - Danske Bank DANSKE.CO, Denmark's largest lender, on Thursday raised its full-year profit outlook as a result of rising interest rates and high trading income.

 ($1 = 6.7435 Danish crowns)